-Not usually, although it's true that I like helping people in the confusing and difficult time of bereavement and families often report that my visit and the process of planning an independent funeral has been extremely therapeutic.
+Not usually, although it's true that I like helping people in the confusing and difficult time of bereavement and families often report that my visit and the process of planning a personal funeral has been extremely therapeutic.
 I can recommend professional support and counselling where necessary.

 How long have Civil Funerals existed?